Posts Tagged ‘Eric McCormack’by Eric on July 12, 2012 in Musings, Photo Blog with No Comments

 Cool Developments at Newspace Center for Photography

-buy viagra online with paypal in canada My first experience with Newspace was back in 2005.
+buy viagra at cvs My first experience with Newspace was back in 2005.
 I displayed my series From the Shadows at Newspace back in May of 2005.
 It was a combined show with the artist Liz Haley.
 Newspace has grown considerably since 2005.
 The list of services include a host of classes to be taken,

-how to buy antabuse tablets a traditional black and white darkroom(for those of you still enamored with shooting, processing, and printing film), a gallery space and a digital lab dig deeper and you will find more.
+buy Dilantin in canada a traditional black and white darkroom(for those of you still enamored with shooting, processing, and printing film), a gallery space and a digital lab dig deeper and you will find more.

 They have also developed a pretty nice digital lab with a Nikon Coolscan 900, also and better than the “Supercool” scanner is the Imacon scanner.
 This is awesome if you shoot any format this scanner rules!
 I have scanned with this scanner and it produces great files.
 The photo at right was scanned with an Imacon scanner.

 Industrial Landscapes Continued

 I have been biking along North Columbia and connecting with the Columbia Slough trail.
 It is full of all sorts of industrial goodness and a plesant mix of nature.
 The city of Portland seems to excel at this mixture of green space within the city.
 I have taken my boys along this path we have been enjoying the scenery and the ride.
 I like riding with the boys it gives me a different perspective when riding with them.
 I can show them some interesting things along the way and we have time to view parts of Portland from different viewpoints.